CM Tooltip (CMTG) - Getting Started - Use Case - Creating Glossary in Multiple Non-English Languages

 Issue 2) Some Terms are not Parsed

 Make sure that the Terms are defined to not be case-sensitive.
-Go to Admin Dashboard → CM Tooltip → Settings → Tooltip and uncheck this box:
+Go to Admin Dashboard → CM Tooltip Glossary → Settings → Tooltip and uncheck this box:

 Learn more: Troubleshooting - Characters in non-English languages that do not appear correctly